facebookarchive/AsyncDisplayKit/README.md

 Mac OS X comes pre-installed with Ruby, but you may need to update RubyGems (via `gem update --system`).
 Otherwise, [RVM](https://rvm.io/) and [rbenv](https://github.com/sstephenson/rbenv) are popular ways to install Ruby.
-Once you have RubyGems and installed Bundler (via `gem install bundler`), use it to install the dependencies:
+Once you have RubyGems and installed Bundler (via `gem install bundler`), use it to install the dependencies.

 ```sh
 $ cd gh-pages # Go to folder